Zetrith/Prepatcher/README.md

 ## Installation

 ### Users
-Download the mod zip from Releases https://github.com/Zetrith/Prepatcher/releases and unzip in RimWorld's Mods folder.
+Download the mod zip from [Releases](https://github.com/Zetrith/Prepatcher/releases) and unzip in RimWorld's Mods folder.

 Clicking *Code* > *Download ZIP* on GitHub's main page won't work.
 Please use Releases.

+Prepatcher depends on [Harmony](https://github.com/pardeike/HarmonyRimWorld).
+Install it first in the mod list and put Prepatcher right below.

 ### Modders